aguinada/susobyexample/# Household ROSTER**.md

 ![](ht/../images/E1.suso.RMEMBERS.jpg)

 In memory, the object RMEMBERS stores each field in form of a column.
+Note that column **@rowcode** is the member identifier assigned in hhmembers list in column **Item2**

 ![](ht/../images/E1.mem.RMEMBERS.jpg)

-Variable **num_adults** gets its value from a lambda expresion that loops over the roster RMEMBER and counts all the rows that fits the condition (years_ol>18)
+Other object in memory are created.
+One of them is the variable **num_adults_men** wich gets its value from a lambda expresion that loops over the roster RMEMBER and counts all the rows that fits the condition : **years_ol>18**

 Calculate total number of adult men in the household and this number is sotored in variable **num_adults_men**
 ```